The Bobsled via Bonneville Shoreline

 dream of riding uphill on the Bobsled.

-of the Bobsled.
-Once there's a foot or more of snow, you won't be able to get
+deep shaded canyon of the Bobsled.
+Once there's a foot or more of snow, you won't be able to

 City Creek Canyon Option (Northern